kaosagnt/docker-machine/CONTRIBUTING.md

 ## Tests and validation

-We use the usual `go` tools for this, to run those commands you need at least the linter which you can install with `go get -u golang.org/x/lint/golint`

 To run basic validation (fmt, test-short, lint, vet), and the project unit tests, call:

     $ make test